-PACE was incorporated as a private non-profit Community Action Agency in 1982 in response to needed services in the Greater New Bedford Area.
-A twenty-one member Board of Directors was established as a result of a number of meetings held in the community for the purpose of forming a new Agency.
-This new Board of Directors elected its first President; Kenneth N. DeSilva, who remained as President for the maximum period allowed under the Boards’ bylaws of ten years.
-The infant organization of limited funds and staff in 1982, grew within five years into a multi-million dollar agency.
-It’s focus was to promote self help for people and neighborhoods.
+PACE was incorporated as a private non-profit Community Action Agency in 1982 in response to essential services that were needed in the Greater New Bedford Area.
+It’s focus was to promote self sufficiency for our residents and neighborhoods.
+A twenty-one member Board of Directors was established as a result of a number of meetings held in the community for the purpose of forming a new agency.
+Kenneth N. DeSilva served as the President of the Board for 10 years.

 Mission & History